Pivotal Tracker Help

 other) the name of your organization and its URL, and a brief description of how you plan to use Tracker.

 Note: Providing a URL showing your full-time position at the nonprofit or academic institution (e.g., in the Faculty and Staff directory) helps us answer requests more quickly.
 Alternatively, your account owner’s login can use an email address from the domain of your nonprofit.

 - You'll receive an email when we process your request, typically within 5 to 7 business days.

 I am a student; do I qualify for a free plan?

 We encourage the use of Tracker to help with your studies, and have a number of options available.
 If you do not require privacy for you projects, you can make your Tracker projects public, which are free with unlimited collaborators.
-Private projects are also free, but with no collaborators other than yourself.
-If you prefer that your projects be private, and are working with other students, please ask your professor or school to request a special academic plan (see above).
+If you need private projects that won't fit within free plan limits, please ask your professor or school to request a special academic plan (see above).
 Your student projects can then be included under the academic account.